Simplify The Expression Assume All Variables Are Positive

 Step 1: Factor Completely

 Start by breaking down terms into their prime factors or simplest components.
-Here's one way to look at it: in the expression 12x³y², factor it into 2² · 3 · x³ · y².
+As an example, in the expression 12x³y², factor it into 2² · 3 · x³ · y².
 Factoring reveals hidden patterns, such as perfect squares or common terms, which are crucial for cancellation or combination.

 Step 2: Apply Exponent Rules